SergeiKarulin/ComradeAI/README.md

 In short, Comrade AI delivers a unified, efficient, and hassle-free way to integrate and manage multiple AI services, catering to your specific requirements and simplifying the process of harnessing the power of AI.

-As for January 13, 2024 framework supports OpenAI DALLE-3, OpenAI GPT3.5 Turbo, GPT4/Vision, Vertex AI/Google Gemini Pro/Pro Vision, Yandex GPT v2 in asynchomnic mode, Meta LLaMa v2.
-We are working on getting access to Claude API.
+As for January 22, 2024 framework supports OpenAI DALLE-3, OpenAI GPT3.5 Turbo, GPT4/Vision, Vertex AI/Google Gemini Pro/Pro Vision, Yandex GPT v2 in asynchronous mode, Meta LLaMa v2 and wonderful Claude 2.1 from Anthropic.

+The upcoming agents are mBART (sequence-to-sequence), Whisper, and WaveNet or Mozilla TTS.

 ## Table of Contents
 - [Introduction](README.md)